keras-team/keras/README.md

 ## About Keras

-Keras is a deep learning API written in Python, running on top of the machine learning platform [TensorFlow](https://github.com/tensorflow/tensorflow).
+Keras is a deep learning API written in Python.
+It runs on top of the machine learning platform [TensorFlow](https://github.com/tensorflow/tensorflow).
 It was developed with a focus on enabling fast experimentation.
 *Being able to go from idea to result as fast as possible is key to doing good research.*

 Keras is:

-- **Simple** -- but not simplistic.
+- **Simple** --> but not simplistic.
 Keras reduces developer *cognitive load* to free you to focus on the parts of the problem that really matter.
-- **Flexible** -- Keras adopts the principle of *progressive disclosure of complexity*: simple workflows should be quick and easy, while arbitrarily advanced workflows should be *possible* via a clear path that builds upon what you've already learned.
+- **Flexible** --> Keras adopts the principle of *progressive disclosure of complexity*: simple workflows should be quick and easy, while arbitrarily advanced workflows should be *possible* via a clear path that builds upon what you've already learned.
-- **Powerful** -- Keras provides industry-strength performance and scalability: it is used by organizations and companies including NASA, YouTube, or Waymo.
+- **Powerful** --> Keras provides industry-strength performance and scalability: it is used by organizations and companies including NASA, YouTube, or Waymo.

 ---